 Designed to be a workhorse instrument, GHOST’s world-class efficiency, resolution, wavelength coverage, and stability will enable a broad range of science by the Gemini community.
-Scientific expertise and guidance for the development of GHOST is provided by the Combined Science Team, joint led by Michael Ireland (ANU) and Verne Smith (NOAO).
+Scientific expertise and guidance for the development of GHOST is provided by the Combined Science Team, jointly led by Alan MacConnachie (NRC-H), Michael Ireland (ANU) and Verne Smith (NOIRLab).

 Characterization of exoplanet systems